!! MAKING CANADIAN KENNEL CLUB HISTORY !!

 OF course nothing is impossible.

-As of 2013 there have been 7 Red Standard Poodles finishing their AKC championships (as reds).
-Selecting shows, hiring the best handlers you can, selecting judges that appreciate color, filling classes starting with an "OK" quality Poodle, having superior grooming skills, having superior handling skills
+As of 2013 there have been 7 Red Standard Poodles finishing their American Kennel Club Championship (as reds).
+Selecting shows, hiring the best handlers you can, selecting Foreign judges that don't know handlers starting with an "OK" quality Poodle, having superior grooming skills, having superior handling skills